semgrep/semgrep-docs/docs/semgrep-cloud-platform/jira.md

 <!-- It's Jira, not JIRA :) -->

-:::tip Try our Jira integration (beta)
+:::tip Try the Jira integration (private beta)
 * Existing customers can try our Jira integration for free.
 To enable this feature:
     1. Fill out the following form: [Request access to the Semgrep Jira integration private beta](https://get.semgrep.dev/Jira-asana-linear-private-beta.html).
     2. Contact your Technical Account Manager or your Account Executive and let them know you'd like to try the Jira integration out.